Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Just a stone’s throw away from Bajos del Toro, you’ll find the magnificent Poas Volcano National Park.

-The Poas Volcano is one of the country’s MOST ACTIVE VOLCANOES with a history that dates back thousands of years.
+The Poas Volcano is one of the country’s most active volcanoes, with a history that dates back thousands of years.

 The Poas Volcano is truly a sight to behold.
 Its summit stands over 2,700 meters high, crowned by a massive crater stretching nearly 1.5 kilometers in diameter.